xcela/Exocore/_notes/step by step tutorial.md

 When you're done editing a post, simply hit save in the right sidebar.
 The changes will propagate on your live site in a few seconds.

 Use this site from anywhere by logging in with your Github account.
 Everything in the back-end is now set up so you can manage your site completely within Prose.

+## Issues & Errors

+Exocore is still a work in progress.
+If you run into any problems, goto the [Exocore repository's issues page](https://github.com/xcela/exocore/issues) and create a New Issue describing the problem.